autotelik/datashift_journey/README.md

 ## Setup and Configuration - Initializer

-DatashiftJourney needs a parent journey plan model, that interacts with the state machine, stores the current state of an individual's journey, and provides the entry point for all the data collected.
+DatashiftJourney needs a parent model on which to store the Journey Plan.

+This is the model that stores the complete state machine, with all relevent events and transitions, the current state of an individual's journey, and therefor the entry point for the data collected per visitor.
-Imagine an Application process or Checkout, the visitor enters data and we need a mechanism to store the data collected at each step.

-The model to use is completely optional, and the requirements on it are very basic, to hold a state attribute
+The model to use is completely optional, and the minimum requirements are very basic - to hold a `state` attribute
-- see section 'Custom Data Collector'

-How you populate the data is up to you within your Forms.

-DSJ currently provides a generic SQL based option, with generic Forms to save the data out of the box, with more to come.
+How you populate the data is up to you within your Forms, use your own style or, we currently provide a generic SQL based model out of the box for collecting data, with generic Forms to save the data.

+For performing your own data collection - see section 'Custom Data Collector'

 ### SQL Data Collector

-An optional SQL based Collector is provided, which collects data as a field name/value pair, one database row per question.
+An optional SQL based Collector is provided, which collects data as a series of nodes, essentially keyed on the form, and holding field name/value pairs, one database row per question.

 To setup this model as your main JourneyPlan model, copy over relevant migrations etc, simply run the installer